 Christine Selleck Tremoulet, a prolific blogger and a friend of Matt Mullenweg (co-founder of WordPress), suggested the name WordPress.

-According to W3Techs web technologies surveys, WordPress currently powers nearly 27% of all websites.
+According to W3Techs web technologies surveys, WordPress currently powers nearly 43% of all websites on the internet.

-According to Wappalyzer, WordPress dominates the content management software usage with 76.4% market share.
+According to Wappalyzer, WordPress dominates content management software usage, with a 67% market share.

-For more details see: who owns WordPress and how does WordPress make money.
+For more details, please see our guide on who owns WordPress and how does WordPress make money?

 7. WordPress Doesn’t Have a CEO

-There is a thorough decision making process in place which allows anyone to submit bug reports, patches, suggest features, and so on.
+There is a thorough decision-making process in place that allows anyone to submit bug reports, patches, suggest features, and so on.

-Check out our list of 20 most influential WordPress businesses and companies.
+Check out our list of the most influential WordPress businesses and companies.

-WordPress plugin downloads crossed 1.48 Billion total downloads in 2016.
-That’s 48% increase since 2015 when plugin downloads surpassed 1 Billion mark.
+WordPress plugin downloads passed 1.48 billion total downloads in 2016.
+That’s a 48% increase since 2015, when plugin downloads surpassed the 1 billion mark.

 WordPress powers thousands of government websites in all parts of the world.
-The list includes dozens of US Federal and State government websites, counties, small towns, high schools, etc.
+The list includes dozens of US Federal and State government websites, counties, small towns, and high schools.

 11. WordPress in Education

 WordPress is used by thousands of universities, colleges, and schools all over the world.
-The open source license allow students and academia to study, modify, learn, and contribute to the development of WordPress core, plugins, and themes.
+The open-source license allows students and academics to study, modify, learn, and contribute to the development of WordPress themes, plugins, and core.

-See our list of 40+ popular universities that are using WordPress
+You can see our list of popular universities that are using WordPress

 Plugins are like apps for your WordPress site.
-There are currently more than 50,000 free WordPress plugins available for download.
-From creating an online store to adding a contact form, whatever you want to do there is a good chance that you will find a plugin for that.
+There are currently more than 60,000 free WordPress plugins available for download.

-Take a look at our pick of 24 must have WordPress plugins for business websites.
+Take a look at our pick of the must have WordPress plugins for business websites.

 13. More Non-English WordPress Downloads

 WordPress meetups are smaller events organized by local communities under the umbrella of the WordPress Foundation.
-In 2016, there were 3193 WordPress meetups, in 58 countries, attended by 62,566 users.
+To this date, there are 777 WordPress meetup groups in 113 countries, attended by 501,259 users.

 17. WordPress Cousins

-WordPress is a community driven project and support is widely available free of cost.
-There is an official WordPress support forum which gets thousands of posts every day.
+WordPress is a community-driven project, and support is widely available and completely free.
+There is an official WordPress support forum that gets thousands of posts every day.

 If you ever have questions about WordPress, simply reach out to us through our contact form.
-We also recommend looking at our guide on how to properly ask for WordPress support and get it.
+We also recommend reading our guide on how to ask for WordPress support and get it.

 22. WordPress and Jazz

 WordPress automatically updates itself for minor releases.
-It can also push plugin updates automatically if there is a severe vulneribility found that threatens millions of websites.
+It can also push plugin updates automatically if there is a severe vulnerability found that threatens many websites.

-See our guide on the difference between WordPress.com vs WordPress.org.
+You can see our guide on the difference between WordPress.com vs. WordPress.org.

 25. WordPress for Multisite Networks